-The castle was erected a little later, because in the reign of king Casimir the Great, around the mid-fourteenth century, and most probably in the 1340s.
-The stimulus for its construction, just like the fortifications in Lublin, could have been the Tatar invasion of 1341, which devastated the surrounding lands.
+The castle was erected a little later, because in the reign of king Casimir the Great, around the beginning of the second half of the 14th century, most probably in the 1350s.
+The stimulus for its construction, just like the fortifications in Lublin, could have been the Tatar invasion of 1341 and Lithuanians from 1349-1350, which devastated the surrounding lands.
 Both foundations had a defensive as well as administrative function as a staroste.
-For this reason, they later remained in the hands of tenutarians.
-In the fifteenth century, it was a family of Grots from Ostrów, and the longest, from 1509 to 1644, the starosty of Kazimierz was held by the Firlej family.
+For this reason, they later remained in the hands of tenants.
+In 1359 the first burgrave of the castle in Kazimierz was mentioned, and then in 1373 its tenant, Wilczek from Birków, coat of arms Topór (Axe), podstoli and castellan of Sandomierz.
+In the fifteenth century, tenants was a family of Grots from Ostrów, and the longest, from 1509 to 1644, the starosty of Kazimierz was held by the Firlej family.
 At that time, thanks to Mikołaj Firlej, the renaissance reconstruction of the castle took place.
 Its slow demise began after the destruction made by the Swedes in 1655-1657 and 1707-1714.
 From 1774, the stronghold was already abandoned.

 The complex of medieval fortifications in Kazimierz Dolny consisted of a royal castle and a cylindrical tower located 180 meters away.
 It was erected on a hill overlooking the town and the river.
 It was built of unworked stone on a plan of a circle with a diameter of 10 meters.
 Its height reaches 20 meters, and the thickness of the walls reaches in the ground floor up to 4 meters.
 It received a characteristic barrel shape, rarely found in Poland, but often in the Thuring – Saxon region.
 This form was supposed to make difficult to add siege ladders, and the arrows were reportedly falling at an angle dangerous for the attackers themselves.
 The entrance to the tower was placed six meters above the ground level.
 Perhaps led to it a bridge from timber fortifications that would have to surround the tower, or possibly the entrance was led along the wooden stairs straight from the courtyard.
 In case of danger, such a platform could be disassembled or pulled inside, completely cutting off the tower from enemies.
 The oldest source records indicate that tower could have been covered with a conical roof supported by wooden pillars, while maintaining a defensive gallery, covered with a crenellated breastwork.
 In tower’s interior, traces of three utility storeys have survived: the entrance floor, the higher defensive flooor and the most extensive residential and economic with preserved traces of the fireplace.
 They all had flat, wooden ceilings and were connected by means of ladders and openings in the ceilings.
 In the lowest storey there was a dark and stuffy dungeon.
 With a wall thickness of up to 4 meters, its internal space was very small.
 The upper floors were equipped with single slotted window openings with stone benches.